Mschlei-48/Capstone_Project_2021/README.md

 2. Results

-The models were both first fine-tuned with repsect to the hyperparameters optimizers, epochs,batch size and dropout value.
-The hyperparameters that gave the best accuracy were then used for the main model training.
+The models were both first fine-tuned with respect to the hyperparameters optimizers, epochs,batch size and dropout value.
+The optimum hyperparameters were then used for the main model training.

 From the results, EfficientNetB7  gave the highest accuracy and was the less complex model in terms of trainable parameters.
-EfficientNetB7 has a total of 66 million trainable parameters while VGG-16 has 138 million trainable parameters, and EfficientNetB7 gave the highest accuracy.
+EfficientNetB7 has a total of 66 million trainable parameters while VGG-16 has 138 million trainable parameters, which made EfficientNetB7 the best model to be deployed on the web app.

 #### **Table of Results**